Bias: Apophenia

 Apophenia, also known as patternicity, or agenticity, is the human tendency to perceive meaningful patterns within random data.
 Apophenia is well documented as a rationalization for gambling.
 Gamblers may imagine that they see patterns in the numbers which appear in lotteries, card games, or roulette wheels.
 One manifestation of this is known as the "gambler's fallacy".

 Pareidolia is the visual or auditory form of apophenia.
 It has been suggested that pareidolia combined with hierophany may have helped ancient societies organize chaos and make the world intelligible.

 Attribution bias

-An attribution bias can happen when individuals assess or attempt to discover explanations behind their own and others' behaviors.
+An attribution bias could happen when individuals assess or attempt to discover explanations behind their own and others' behaviors.
 People make attributions about the causes of their own and others' behaviors; but these attributions do not necessarily precisely reflect reality.
 Rather than operating as objective perceivers, individuals are inclined to perceptual slips that prompt biased understandings of their social world.
 When judging others we tend to assume their actions are the result of internal factors such as personality, whereas we tend to assume our own actions arise because of the necessity of external circumstances.
 There are a wide range of sorts of attribution biases, such as the ultimate attribution error, fundamental attribution error, actor-observer bias, and self-serving bias.